 Eligible students who attend other schools or who are outside the elementary attendance boundaries of the schools included above will be offered transportation services through VTA.

 Students who meet income eligibility requirements receive transportation services at no cost.
 Transportation services for all other students will cost $500 per student per school year.Top

 How to Apply

-A transportation application must be completed on an annual basis and must be on file and approved before the student can receive transportation services.
+A transportation request must be completed on an annual basis and must be approved before the student can receive transportation services.